andryanfarhanmaulana/mem-follow/README.md

     ```bash
     python main.py
     ```
+    The listener will now start polling for events.

+5.  **Trigger a Test Event (Optional):**
+    To see the listener in action, you'll need to trigger a `TokensDeposited` event on the source contract.
+You can do this using a block explorer like Etherscan (on the contract's "Write Contract" tab) or by using a simple script with a library like `web3.py`.

+    *Example using `web3.py` to call a deposit function:*
+    ```python
+    # NOTE: This is a separate script you would run to test the listener.
+    # It requires its own setup with web3, a contract object, and a signer.

+    from web3 import Web3

+    # Assume 'bridge_contract' is your initialized web3.py contract object,
+    # 'web3' is your Web3 instance, and 'account' is your initialized
+    # account object (from a private key).

+    tx_params = {
+        'from': account.address,
+        'nonce': web3.eth.get_transaction_count(account.address),
+        'gasPrice': web3.eth.gas_price
+    }

+    tx = bridge_contract.functions.depositTokens(
+        '0xRecipientAddressOnDestinationChain', # _recipient
+        Web3.to_wei(10, 'ether'),               # _amount
+        80001                                  # _destinationChainId
+    ).build_transaction(tx_params)

+    signed_tx = web3.eth.account.sign_transaction(tx, private_key=account.key)
+    tx_hash = web3.eth.send_raw_transaction(signed_tx.rawTransaction)
+    print(f"Sent deposit transaction: {tx_hash.hex()}")
+    ```

-5.  **Observe the output:**
+6.  **Observe the output:**
-    The script will start logging its status.
-If a `TokensDeposited` event occurs on the source contract that matches the criteria, you will see logs detailing the processing and (simulated) broadcasting steps.
+    Once your deposit transaction is confirmed on the source chain (and after the script's `CONFIRMATION_BLOCKS` delay), you will see logs detailing the processing and (simulated) broadcasting steps.

     ```
     2023-10-27 15:30:00 - INFO - [MainThread] - Successfully connected to SourceChain at https://sepolia.infura.io/v3/...